McCloudS/subgen/README.md

 * Long pauses/silence behave strangely.
 It will likely show the previous or next words during long gaps of silence.
 * I made it and know nothing about formal deployment for python coding.
 * There is no 'wrapper' for python for whisper.cpp at this point, so I'm just using subprocess.call
+* The Whisper.cpp/OpenAI model seems to fail in cases.
+I've seen 1 or 2 instances where the subtitle will repeat the same line for several minutes.

 # What's next?